Indian food is like that really cool friend who seemed a bit intimidating at first.

 49. Aloo Gajar Matar

-A tasty looking and popular stir fry that’s eaten during the colder weather, Aloo Gajar Matar comes from North India, and is apart of Punjabi cuisine.
+Being one of the most popular foods in India that’s eaten during the colder weather, Aloo Gajar Matar comes from North India, and is apart of Punjabi cuisine.

 Also, it has some amazing and delicious ingredients like potatoes, peas, carrots, and spices such as garam masala, mango powder, cumin, and more.